puppetlabs/iac/_posts/2020-10-16-status-update.md

 ## Life of an intern at Puppet

-[Disha][disha-maker] continues her journey as a placement student at Puppet and you can find her updates aout the [Life of an intern at Puppet](https://puppetlabs.github.io/iac/docs/life_of_intern).
+[Disha][disha-maker] continues her journey as a placement student at Puppet.
+Expect her next update about the [Life of an intern at Puppet](https://puppetlabs.github.io/iac/docs/life_of_intern) next week.

 ## Puppet 7 Nightly Testing